-The city’s biggest failure was not deepening their relationship and leveraging ability with BC Hydro over Site C dam in terms of compensation.
-Being right in our back yard, Fort St. John received little compensation from B.C.
-Hydro during the Site C negotiations and construction.
+The city’s biggest failure was not deepening its relationship and leveraging ability with BC Hydro over the Site C dam in terms of compensation.
+Being right in our back yard, Fort St. John received little compensation from BC Hydro during the Site C negotiations and construction.
 I would have liked to have seen a better employment contract that ensured a certain percentage of local skill was being utilized and that they provided monthly reporting of the per cent of local employees on site.
 Even to this day, BC Hydro has indicated they are unable to prepare a report that indicates the local employment at the site by local residents.

 11. What's the biggest opportunity facing the city over the next four years?

 The biggest opportunity facing the city over the next four years would be the development of LNG in the Peace Region.
-With the recent final investment decision (FID) by LNG Canada, the opportunity for the city and region will not only be for four years, but rather for a legacy of 40+ years.
+With the recent final investment decision by LNG Canada, the opportunity for the city and region will not only be for four years, but rather for a legacy of 40+ years.
 It is how we approach that legacy and properly prepare for it that will create the economic stimulus that this city needs.

 12. What's the toughest challenge facing the city over the next four years?